kvrohit/kvrohit.github.io-hexo/source/_posts/2014-09-24-getting-started-with-nodejs-and-express-on-bluemix.markdown

 The package.json file can be created manually provided you know what all fields to include.
 To make this process simpler, npm offers the init command to create this file for you.
 To create an app follow these steps:

 1. Create a folder in your file system, give it a suitable name.
 For the purposes of this article the project that we'll be creating is called 'activate'
 2. Open a command window/terminal and type npm init
 3. Follow the onscreen instructions and fill in all the details about the application.
 4. After that is done, you will end up with a package.json file.

 An example package.json is shown below:

-Contents of package.json:

 ```javascript
 {